French Wines Without Fear

 Such permission comes from the French government under a system called AOC (Appellation d’Origine Contrôlée), which guards the reputations of the country’s famous wine regions by specifying that only the varietals for which they’re known can be labeled with those regions’ names.
-For example, the not-so-fruity wines called Bordeaux are from Bordeaux in southwestern France, a “blending” region that tends to use combinations (of the Merlot and Cabernet Sauvignon grapes, for example), while wines from Burgundy in the east come from one type of red grape (Pinot Noir) or one type of white (Chardonnay).
-And in a sense, if you know France, you know wine.
+For example, the not-so-fruity wines called Bordeaux are from Bordeaux in southwestern France, a “blending” region that tends to use combinations (of the Merlot and Cabernet Sauvignon grapes, for example), while wines from Burgundy in eastern France are created from one type of red grape (Pinot Noir) or one type of white (Chardonnay).

 WHAT TO TRY, WHERE TO BUY

 David Gettenberg, owner of Englewood Wine Merchants, suggests two fine French wines:

 Pierre Yves Colin-Morey

 2009 St. Aubin Le Blanc from Burgundy $38

 “Room-filling aromas of freshly cut green apples and cinnamon; pronounced spice and citrus notes working in tandem with a vibrant structure to create a refreshing dry, mineral backbone”

 Domaine La Bouissiere 2008 Gigondas from Rhone Valley $29